awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 ## \(Optional\) Modify the Common Configuration and Named Profile for CloudWatch Agent<a name="CloudWatch-Agent-profile-instance-fleet"></a>

 The CloudWatch agent package you have downloaded includes a configuration file called `common-config.toml`\.
-You can use this file to specify proxy, credential, and region information\.
+You can use this file to specify proxy, credential, and Region information\.
 On a server running Linux, this file is in the `/opt/aws/amazon-cloudwatch-agent/etc` directory\.
 On a server running Windows Server, this file is in the `C:\ProgramData\Amazon\AmazonCloudWatchAgent` directory\.

 The default `common-config.toml` is as follows:

-When you install the CloudWatch agent on an Amazon EC2 instance, you need to modify this file only if you need to specify proxy settings or if the agent should send metrics to CloudWatch in a different region than where the instance is located\.
+When you install the CloudWatch agent on an Amazon EC2 instance, modify this file only if you need to specify proxy settings or if the agent should send metrics to CloudWatch in a different Region than where the instance is located\.

 ```
 # This common-config is used to configure items used for both ssm and cloudwatch access